sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 ### 11.2 List completion

-A list is complete when:
+List progression and full list completion are separate.

+The user may move on once all dialect-eligible learning items in a list have been seen at least once.

+The list should only receive the stricter modal tick / full completion state when:

-- Every word in the list has been seen at least once, and
+- Every dialect-eligible learning item in the list has been seen at least once, and
 - The user completes a session for that list with at least 85% accuracy and no revealed letters.

-This prevents a list from being marked complete after simply seeing all words once while still struggling.
+This prevents a list from being marked fully complete after simply seeing all words once while still struggling.
+The modal tick must not be shown merely because the user can move on.

 ### 11.3 Mastery